 These knife holders have a very small countertop footprint; therefore, they take up much less space than traditional knife blocks.
 They are very portable, functional, and have a cute, stylish design.
 The weighted bottom keeps the units from tipping.
 This is a more convenient and flexible way of storing your knives compared to standard blocks with pre-determined slots.

 The exterior is usually composed of stainless steel or hard plastic.
 These knife holders have a removable insert for easy cleaning and drying.
 The flexible interior allows you to insert the knife into any spot while keeping your knives in place and preventing them from touching one another.
 The highly protective interior design makes them suitable for storing ceramic knives also.

 Such holders can be easily kept clean and bacteria-free.
 The best way of cleaning them is by hand and using antibacterial soap.
 Rinse under running water and allow time to completely dry.

 If you have sufficient counter space go for a bamboo knife holder.
 Bamboo is more hygienic than wood and is also a highly renewable source.

 If you are limited in space, go for a magnetic knife holder.
-If there is no wall space for knife storage, select one of the modern slim design knife holders, which is the perfect space savers.
+If there is no wall space for knife storage, select one of the modern, slim knife holders, which is the perfect space saver.

 If you don’t like a bulky knife block to sit on the counter, or a wall full of sharp knives, store your knives neatly in an in-drawer knife organizer.

 If your knives are not meant for everyday use, and you have a lot of space, a traditional wooden block may meet your needs.

 If you want to be sure that your knives are clean and sanitized also look for a magnetic holder or stainless steel low-profile knife holder.
 Wood is the least sanitary option.

 A knife holder with a mass of flexible bristles is a very good choice for your delicate ceramic knives.